hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 sync-mode="FAST"
 ```

 The synchronization mode.
+The options are `FAST` and `FULL`.
 The default is `FULL`.

+!!! note

+    If fast synchronization fails, usually because the node can't find enough valid peers, fast
+    synchronization restarts after a short delay.

 !!! important

-    Using Fast Sync with
+    Using fast synchronization with
     [private transactions](../../Concepts/Privacy/Privacy-Overview.md) is not supported.

 ### target-gas-limit